 How Bollywood Biopics Indicate Lack of Creativity in Filmmakers

+MS Dhoni is a hugely celebrated cricketer.
+A film on his life gave a wider sneak-peek to his story.
+But somewhere I still couldn’t comprehend for the need of his biopic at such an early stage.
+Umpteen players in the team have made it so far after persisting through difficult times.
 Does it really make sense to make a film on every cricketer who scored a century?
 All these sportsmen and sportswomen have an inspiring tale of struggle, hard work and dedication to tell, true, but when it comes to picturizing these stories, the element of uniqueness is somewhere at stake, ain’t it?

-Similar is the case with Saina, a biopic on Badminton player Saina Nehwal and a movie based on the life of Mithali Raj, captain of Women’s Indian cricket team played by the very versatile Tapsee Pannu.
+Similar is the case with Saina, a biopic on Badminton player Saina Nehwal and a movie based on the life of Mithali Raj, captain of Women’s Indian cricket team played by the very versatile Taapsee Pannu.